OpenBuddy/OpenBuddy/README.md

 ![Demo](media/demo.png)

-OpenBuddy is a powerful open-source multilingual chatbot model aimed at global users, emphasizing conversational AI and seamless multilingual support for English, Chinese, and other languages.
+OpenBuddy is a powerful open multilingual chatbot model aimed at global users, emphasizing conversational AI and seamless multilingual support for English, Chinese, and other languages.

 Built upon Facebook's LLaMA model, OpenBuddy is fine-tuned to include an extended vocabulary, additional common characters, and enhanced token embeddings.
 By leveraging these improvements and multi-turn dialogue datasets, OpenBuddy offers a robust model capable of answering questions and performing translation tasks across various languages.